 All nutritional percentages in this table and hereafter are taken from the manufacturer’s guaranteed analysis.
 Exact nutritional percentages are not available.
 All calculated values are determined using these minimum and maximum published values and may differ from actual values.
 Blue Buffalo is the ultimate authority on their products, so please contact the company for more nutritional information.

 Instead of grains like corn, rice, or wheat, the food contains peas and tapioca starch as its primary binding agents.
 Though these ingredients tend to look more appealing than grains, none of them are particularly nourishing for cats.
-They drive up the food’s carbohydrate content and their protein is generally less digestible than protein from animal sources.
+They drive up the food’s carbohydrate content and the protein is generally less digestible than protein from animal sources.

 The food is enhanced with what Blue Buffalo calls “LifeSource Bits”.
 These are pieces of kibble containing concentrated antioxidants, vitamins, and minerals.
 Additionally, the food contains a smattering of nutraceuticals, with probiotics, turmeric, and berries appearing near the end of the ingredient list.